-Drug information compendia organize and synthesize evidence from primary sources into summaries that are presented to clinicians as computerized decision support (CDS) alerts.
-Alternatively, summaries can be made available to clinicians through various drug information products.
-Regardless of the source, PDDI information systems are carefully built, with drug information that is maintained by panels of experts who understand drugs and the clinical implications of drug interactions.
+It is impossible for clinicians to keep up with the PDDI evidence base so drug information and knowledge vendors summarize evidence from primary sources for clinician reference and clinical decision support (CDS) rules. summaries are also made available to clinicians through various drug information products such as interaction checking apps.
+Regardless of the source, PDDI information systems are built and maintained by drug information experts who understand drugs and the clinical implications of drug interactions.
 However, there are currently no broadly accepted standards to guide these experts in the organization and presentation of PDDI information that would be most effective for CDS.
-This issue was one of the topics addressed at two recent conference series funded by the United States Agency for Healthcare Research and Quality (AHRQ) (Hines et al. 2011; Scheife et al. 2015).
+This issue was one of the topics addressed at two recent conference series funded by the United States Agency for Healthcare Research and Quality (AHRQ) (Hines et al. 2011; Scheife et al. 2015; Payne et al. 2015; Tilson et al. 2016).
 Attendees at both conference series included key stakeholders from organizations that provide drug information for use in clinical settings.
 Among the key recommendations was the following suggested set of core information that should be included for every PDDI mentioned in a clinically-oriented drug information resource (Payne et al. 2015):

 Drugs Involved